zydou/arti/crates/tor-consdiff/README.md

 This crate provides a function to apply one of these diffs to an older consensus document, to get a newer one.

-TODO: Eventually, when we add relay support, we will need to generate these diffs as well as consume them.

 License: MIT OR Apache-2.0